Bins a spectrum by just integrating over the pixel edges. ## Note that this will change a flux density to a flux. import sys sys.path.append('../../Wrapper/') sys.path.append('../../Plotters/') sys.path.append('kcorrect_python_rewrite/') sys.path.append('../../Utilities/') import Utilities import k_

 ## Bins a spectrum by just integrating over the pixel edges. ## Note that this will change a flux density to a flux. import sys sys.path.append('../../Wrapper/') sys.path.append('../../Plotters/') sys.path.append('kcorrect_python_rewrite/') sys.path.append('../../Utilities/') import Utilities import k_binspec_new as k_binspec import numpy import pylab import subprocess import scipy.integrate import archive import scipy.interpolate as interpolate # import data with archive.archive('../../../data/data_bank.h5','r') as ar: abswave = numpy.array(ar['/sky/extinction/wave']) abstemp = numpy.array(ar['/sky/extinction/power']) Nwave = ar['/Sim_Gal_Spec_Observed/number_of_pixels'] wavelength_min = ar['/Sim_Gal_Spec_Observed/min_wavelength'] wavelength_max = ar['/Sim_Gal_Spec_Observed/max_wavelength'] # create survey grid (copied from SGSO_Cunha) dellam = float(wavelength_max - wavelength_min)/Nwave lambda_survey = numpy.zeros(Nwave, dtype='float64') lambda_survey = wavelength_min for i in numpy.arange(1,Nwave): lambda_survey[i] = lambda_survey[i-1]+dellam for i in numpy.arange(1,Nwave-1): lambda_survey[i] = lambda_survey[i] + (lambda_survey[i+1]-lambda_survey[i])/2. # rebin with k_binspec abstemp_rebinned = numpy.zeros(lambda_survey.shape) k_binspec.k_binspec(abswave,abstemp,lambda_survey,abstemp_rebinned) # rebin with interp1d abstemp_function = interpolate.interp1d(abswave,abstemp) abstemp_rebinned2 = abstemp_function(lambda_survey) # plot original data f1 = pylab.figure() pylab.plot(abswave,abstemp,'.') pylab.xlabel('wavelength') pylab.ylabel('abstemp (original)') # plot rebin with k_binspec f2 = pylab.figure() pylab.plot(lambda_survey,abstemp_rebinned,'.') pylab.xlabel('wavelength') pylab.ylabel('abstemp (k_binspec)') # plot rebin with interp1d f3 = pylab.figure() pylab.plot(lambda_survey,abstemp_rebinned2,'.') pylab.xlabel('wavelength') pylab.ylabel('abstemp (interp1d)') pylab.show()

-#1 Updated by Brian Nord about 7 years ago
+#1 Updated by Brian Nord over 7 years ago

 - Description updated (diff)